Letter of Introduction: Overview and ExamplesMarch 19, 2020

 How to write an introduction letter

 While you can write a letter of introduction for several different situations, there are a few common elements you should include.
 When writing your letter, be sure to tailor it to the introduction you’re making by including information that will be helpful for both parties.
+Remember to use clear, understandable language.
+Many people have only a short time to read through email correspondences, so be as brief as possible without leaving out any key information.

 You should include the following pieces of information in a letter of introduction: